 How long do overnight oats last?

 When refrigerated, overnight oats made with old-fashioned rolled oats can last for up to 5 days.
 Overnight oats made with quick-cooking oats should be eaten the next day.
 The best way to store them is in a lidded, air-tight container.

 You can warm up overnight oats.
 It totally depends on whether you prefer your breakfast hot or cold.
 If you would like to eat your overnight oats warm, simply reheat them in the microwave for 1-1:30 minutes or in a saucepan on the stove over low-medium heat.
 Preferably add the yogurt and other toppings after reheating.

 Frequently asked questions

-You could steel-cut oats for overnight oats but they will stay rather dense and chewy as they don't absorb liquid easily.
+Steel-cut oats are not suited for overnight oats as the large and thick pieces won't absorb the milk easily.
 Rolled oats are the best choice to make overnight oats.

 If you don't have milk at hand, you can make overnight oats with water.
 However, it's recommended to add yogurt to make it creamier and to flavor it with vanilla extract or jam for instance.
 You can also use a mixture of milk and water.
 Other options would be to use orange juice instead of milk, or combine water with applesauce or mashed banana.

 You can use buckwheat to make overnight buckwheat or mix buckwheat and oats.
 Both will absorb the liquid and soften overnight.